 Join the Boston Tea Party Ships & Museum for a 1-hour discussion on this clash of ideologies, focusing on the Consignees' involvement in the tea crisis of 1773.
 Hear the differences between the “Patriot” and “Tory” perspectives, and learn more about central figures of the Loyalist cause in rebellious Boston.

 Please note: All Tea Talks presentations begin promptly at the listed times.
-All presentation times are in Eastern Time Zone.
+All presentation time take place in Eastern Time Zone.
 Sales for this program close at 5:00pm on October 27, 2021.

 This program takes place online via ZOOM.
 Once registration is complete, participants will receive a confirmation email with webinar link, password, and instructions on how to participate using ZOOM.
 This can take up to 48 hours after registration.
 We recommend that you download the ZOOM application in advance for the best user experience.